fredrikhl/pushover/README.md

 ## Configuration

-The pushover config uses the Python `ConfigParser` format, and reads configuration files in order from:
+The pushover config uses the Python `ConfigParser` format, and reads the first configuration file found from:

-1. `${XDG_DATA_DIRS}/pushover/pushover.conf`
+1. `${XDG_CONFIG_HOME}/pushover/pushover.conf`
 2. `${XDG_CONFIG_DIRS}/pushover/pushover.conf`
-3. `${XDG_CONFIG_HOME}/pushover/pushover.conf`

-... which means that anything set in the latter configuration files will override settings from previous ones.

-In addition, the configuration files operates with 'presets', so that multiple accounts or multiple devices can be used in parallell.
-Given the following
-configuration:
+The configuration file can be structured into different sections.
+The *DEFAULT* section contains default settings, while all other sections are named *presets* that can override the defaults.

+In the following example, a single *pushover.net* client application is configured in the *DEFAULT* section, while the *my-device* section limits the recipient to a single, named device.

 ```conf
 [DEFAULT]